How Much Does a Lawyer Cost? (2020 Update)

 - An hourly rate with a ceiling (maximum fee)

-- A cost estimate which has been negotiate
+- A costs estimate which has been negotiated between yourself and the lawyer

 - No win, no fee (the solicitor will only charge you if your case is successful)